JustinH11235/terminal-video-chat/README.md

 - [ ] Full resolution images on supported terminals such as Kitty (likely through Viuer, potentially need to write a custom tui-rs Widget to correctly integrate, otherwise just overlay on top in right place which is kinda jank)
 - [ ] Recognize when disconnected from server, potentially try to reconnect and if fail, return to main menu (ideally with error message banner at top)
 - [ ] Allow text in chat history to display as multiple lines if needed
+- [x] Use [`Textwrap`](https://github.com/mgeisler/textwrap) to nicely wrap text (`tui-rs` Paragraph.wrap() is not good enough, because I don't know how many lines it transforms each message into)
+- [ ] Process chat history per message and maintain a selected message so if window changes you stay on the same message.
+- [ ] Support audio streaming
+- [ ] Use `cfonts` to allow users to zoom out window and still be able to see chat/input (once text is no longer easily visible, switch to cfonts UI mode)

 Server:
 - [x] Create basic string-only chat server (use telnet as client)